OctopusDeploy/blog/blog/2022-q2/introduction-to-devops/index.md

 ## DevOps roles

-Though the concept is about a unifying purpose, DevOps is really everyone's role.
-That said, it's still important for everyone to know their responsibilities.
+Given the concept is about a unifying purpose, DevOps is really everyone's role.
+That said, it's still important that everyone knows their responsibilities.
 Adopting DevOps means adding some specialist roles that sit alongside development staples like coders, QA, designers, and more.

 Let's take a quick look at some of the common extra roles needed in DevOps and what they do.
 Some of the naming conventions and finer responsibilities may differ between organizations.